Vignesh-I-PV/Test-RLH-Design-Central/context.md

    more advanced than main's (working Accept/Revert buttons vs. main's read-only text) — the real gap was section *ordering* (lifecycle banners to the top, tab strip below Validation Flags), not missing data.

+### 2026-07-24 (later same day) — SC Master data-integrity fixes, found during first real-data UAT pass
+User began ingesting real SC nodes via Add/Edit SC and found the SC Master list silently discarding or misrepresenting real input.
+Root cause across all three: the SC Master list view (`scRows` in `adminMasterVals`, formerly with inline hash-derivation) was originally built to make ~80 *fabricated* seed SCs look plausible, and was never updated once `submitAddSc()` began accepting real form input — the list kept fabricating values instead of reading what was actually saved.
+Three concrete symptoms, all now fixed:
+1. **SC Type always showed FMSC regardless of form selection.** `submitAddSc()` never stored `f.type` at all, and the list derived a displayed `scType` from a `dcCount >= 170/110` scale heuristic — a freshly-added SC always starts at `dcCount: 0`, so it always fell into the `else → FMSC` bucket no matter what was picked.
+Fixed: `type` is now stored on save (both new and edit paths) and read directly in the list (`s.type`, falling back to `—` only for the pre-existing fabricated seed SCs, which never had a stored type to begin with). `openScEdit` also no longer hardcodes `type: 'LMSC'` on reopen.
+2. **POC name entered under the form didn't appear in the POC list or on edit-reopen.** Two compounding bugs: (a) only 4 of the form's 8 contact fields (`opsZh/opsCh/opsAm1/opsAm2`) were ever read into storage — the 4 "LH Ops …" fields were silently dropped on save; (b) even the 4 that were captured were stored as a flat, blank-filtered array with no role tag, so `openScEdit` remapped them back onto form fields **by array position** — if an earlier field was left blank, a later-filled name would reopen under the wrong role entirely (looked like it vanished from where it was typed).
+Fixed by introducing `SC_POC_FIELDS`, a canonical 8-entry `[key, role]` list shared by `submitAddSc`, `openScEdit`, and the list's POC dropdown builder.
+   POCs are now stored as an object keyed by field name (e.g. `{ opsZh: 'Name', lhOpsAm1: '' }`), so a value can never shift to a different role and all 8 fields are captured, not 4.
+3. **NLH/RLH Docks, Local/Non-Local TP Limit, and Opening/Closing Time were also fabricated**,
+   not just Type — same root pattern, found while fixing #1.
+The list derived all six from a hash of the SC code (`s.code.split('').reduce(...)`), completely ignoring whatever the Add/Edit SC form actually submitted.
+Fixed: `submitAddSc()` now stores `localTp`/`nonLocalTp`/`open`/ `close`/`nlhDocks`/`rlhDocks` explicitly (previously NLH+RLH docks were combined into a single `docks` sum with no split retained, and the other four weren't stored at all); the list reads these directly, showing `—` only where genuinely never entered.

+**Explicitly deferred, by user request** — this pass fixes storage/display *within session state only*; it does **not** add Supabase persistence for SC Master or Vehicle Master.
+That gap (SC data lost on refresh, flagged the same session) is unchanged and still real — schema design for `sc_master`/`vehicle_master`-equivalent tables is a separate, upcoming discussion.
+User also confirmed no fabricated/demo data is needed on this panel going forward, so the ~80 seed SCs are expected to show `—` for Type/TP-limits/Hours (they predate all of these fields) rather than a fabricated guess — this is intentional, not a regression.

+**Not yet done, worth a click-through**: Vehicle Master (`submitAddVeh`) has the exact same "real form input silently discarded/fabricated" risk pattern as SC Master did — it wasn't audited this pass since the user's report was SC-Master-specific.
+Worth a dedicated check next.